Why AI safety

 So while you read this: do me a favour and try to forget the tropes, the movies and the cliches.
 While some of them end up being accurate for all the wrong reasons, the central premise that the AI is somehow evil hates humans or has some sense of superiority is exactly wrong.
 The kind of AI that experts are worried about is one that does exactly what it is told.
 And I mean exactly.
 When you tell your coworker “could you fetch me a coffee, please?” you always mean “could you fetch me a coffee, without killing anyone, please?”.

-An AI doesn’t necessarily know that.
-If you task a sufficiently intelligent and general AI to bring you coffee at nine am in the morning it has a clear incentive to enforce a totalitarian di over the world in order to ensure the supply of coffee beans, guarantee the running of the factories, and secure safe passage of the coffee to your desk.
+An AI doesn’t necessarily know this.
+If you task a sufficiently intelligent and general AI with bringing you coffee at nine in the morning it has a clear incentive to enforce a totalitarian dictatorship over the world in order to ensure the supply of coffee beans, guarantee the running of the factories, and secure safe passage of the coffee to your desk.
 If the only way of judging the good or bad in the world is by looking at how likely it is that the coffee is on your desk every morning at nine am, it won’t even care if you drink the coffee.
 Very importantly it will also realize that it cannot guarantee the supply of coffee to your desk if it’s switched off.
 So it will prevent being switched off.
 If the AI thinks that this minimises the chance of interference, it will make humans go extinct and bring a cup of coffee to your desk, every morning at nine am, until the end of time.

 Just tech hype